-Bees collected from Belfast at a mid-latitude had the highest density of olfactory hair-like sensilla (type ii), higher than bees from Scotland (450km north of Belfast) but statistically equivalent to bees collected in the south-west.
+Bees collected from Belfast at a mid-latitude had the highest density of olfactory hair-like sensilla (basiconic/trichoid; type ii), higher than bees from Scotland (450km north of Belfast) but statistically equivalent to bees collected in the south-west.
 We predicted that H. rubicundus collected further south would have the greatest densities of olfactory sensilla to support social communication between nestmates (Wittwer et al. 2017; Elgar et al. 2018).
 In the south, summers are typically warmer and longer and a higher proportion of the population is expected to exhibit social behaviour more regularly.
 While we did see regional differences in olfactory sensilla density, bees from the south-west did not have the highest densities as we would have predicted based on clines in sociality.
-The regional differences we saw may be related to developmental plasticity, which could limit the scope for fixed population level differences to evolve in the predicted direction.
-Longitudinal studies of these same populations and additional, reciprocal transplant experiments (from south to north) would help to elucidate the extent to which genetically fixed differences in olfactory hair density and plastic expression contribute to the population level differences we saw in this trait.
+The regional differences we saw may be related to developmental, potentially temperature-dependent plasticity, which could limit the scope for fixed population level differences to evolve in the predicted direction.
+Indeed, data from nearby weather stations lends support to the possibility that warmer temperatures during development might lead to higher densities of olfactory hair-like (basiconic) sensillae (see above; Pinto et al. 1989).
+The maximum and average air temperatures when the bees collected in Belfast were developing (in June and July) was up to 1°C higher than in the south-west and 1-2 °C higher than in Scotland (although the minimum temperatures in Belfast tend to be lower than in the south-west; see supplementary table S2 for complete climate data).
+Longitudinal studies of these same populations, reciprocal transplant experiments (from south to north) and more accurate measurements of soil temperature would help to elucidate the extent to which genetically fixed differences in olfactory hair density and plastic, temperature-dependent expression contribute to the population level differences we saw in this trait.

 We also found that the density of sensilla (type iii) involved in the perception of humidity, temperature and CO2 varies across regions, but unlike olfactory hairs this does not appear to be plastic.
 Bees from a mid-latitude and the north of Scotland (Belfast and Scotland) have more thermo/hygro receptive sensilla than bees from the south-west (400 km south of Belfast and 850 km south of the Scottish site).
-The density of these sensilla does not appear to be plastic as it was not influenced by where Scottish bees developed or their social phenotype.
+The density of these sensilla does not appear to be plastic, however, as it was not influenced by where Scottish bees developed or their social phenotype.
 This pattern may be a result of a more extreme, variable climate in the north, which leads to consistent selection for higher densities of thermo/hygro receptors.
 Sweat bees including H. rubicundus are highly sensitive to temperature and rain.
 Flight activity is constrained by low ambient temperatures, lack of sunlight and rainfall (Potts and Wilmer 1997).
 In the north, bees experience colder ambient temperatures and greater rainfall.
 Bees with more of these receptors may be more sensitive to current and oncoming weather conditions, so that they have reduced mortality and improved foraging based on the climate.
 The potentially severe fitness consequences of incorrect perception of climatic cues may explain the lack of plasticity in the number of thermo/hygro receptors if selection has a strong and canalising effect on this trait.